baidu/DuReader/README.md

 bash run.sh test_bidaf bidaf infer --testset ../data/preprocessed/search.test.json
 ```
 The results corresponding to each model saved is under `infer` folder, and the evaluation metrics is logged into the infer log files under `log`.

+Note if you want to infer a 'yesno' model, please sepecify a inferred result of a RC model, i.e. 'bidaf' or 'mlstm', under 'models/SOME_RC_MODEL/infer/', to --testset, because the 'yesno' model need the result answer of a RC model as its input.

 #### Test result submission
 You can infer and evaluate your models on development data set locally by following the above steps, once you've developed a model that works to your expectation on the dev set, we highly recommend you to submit your inference result on the released test set to us to evaluate.
 To get inference file on test set: